kaekae15/supply-chain-analysis/README.md

 ## How to Use
 - Screenshots of queries are in the `screenshots/` folder.
-- Excel File/SQL queries are in the `queries/` folder.
+- SQL queries are in the `queries/` folder.
 - Tableau dashboard is in the `tableau_dashboard/` folder.

 ## Technologies Used